-"Innocence” is a striking interpretation of a novella by turn-of-the-last-century avant-gardist Frank Wedekind.
-His near-surreal take on society’s sexual underbelly finds expression in the weird picture of very young girls trained for ambiguous future roles.
-Whether it has a commercial future depends on distribs’ willingness to risk something genuinely odd and unsettling.
+Lucile Hadzihalilovic’s feature directorial debut “Innocence” is a striking interpretation of a novella by turn-of-the-last-century avant-gardist Frank Wedekind.
+His distanced, intellectual, near-surreal take on mainstream society’s sexual underbelly finds expression in the weird picture of very young girls trained for ambiguous future roles at a woodsy community as disconnected as the one in M. Night Shyamalan’s recent “The Village.”
+Unlike that item, however, this genuine curio maintains its mystery to the end.
+Whether it has a commercial future depends on distribs’ willingness to risk something genuinely odd and unsettling, yet not conventionally exploitative.

 German poet, political satirist, and stage-expressionism forerunner Wedekind deployed grotesque caricature to scrutinize society’s unacknowledged fixations on sex and conformity.
 His best-known efforts are 1891’s “Spring Awakening” about adolescent sexual awakening and two plays about female provocateur Lulu (later immortalized in Berg’s opera and G.W.
 Pabst’s silent cinema classic “Pandora’s Box”).

 Adapting an obscure 1888 story, Hadzihalilovic wisely sticks with a pre-WWII atmosphere, avoiding the kind of psychological disconnect that befell Kubrick in updating work by Wedekind’s like-minded Austrian contemporary Arthur Schnitzler in “Eyes Wide Shut.”
 There’s a stylized rigor to this interpretation of antique Symbolist mate-rial that one suspects would’ve earned Kubrick’s admiration.